LIS-INFO671-Fall2023/group2-amlit/pages/about.md

 Objects were selected from DPLA primary source collections for the following literary materials:

 - To Kill a Mockingbird by Harper Lee
-- A Raisiin in the Sun by Lorraine Hansberry
+- A Raisin in the Sun by Lorraine Hansberry
 - Invisible Man by Ralph Ellison
 - The Fire Next Time by James Baldwin